 Calculating the Period of Time for a Statute of Limitations is Complex

 Each and every case that arises against a defendant requires a careful analysis of the Statute of Limitations.
 Often there are special rules for determining when the time period to file the action begins, whether there are any exceptions to that time period, and whether case law or statutory law offers any extensions to the typical time periods.
 For example, when suing a doctor, his “continuous treatment” might extend the time period.
 In fraud claims the time to file action might run from the time the fraud is “discovered,” effectively extending your time to file an action.
 That is no substitute for diligently bringing action.
 Similarly, minors, infants or children and mentally disabled people have certain rights to extend the deadlines for varying periods of time.
-Consult an attorney.
+Consult a White Plains legal malpractice attorney.

 Legal malpractice cases are difficult to assess.
 We at Klose & Associates thoroughly investigate the factual scenario of each Statute of Limitation or Missed Legal Deadline case we consider.
 In each case, it is unlikely that the attorney knew every nuance of your case when the attorney took it, but is responsible for, and legally obliged to comply with each and every fact and nuance of the statute.
 If we are retained to bring a lawsuit against a lawyer for missing a Statute of Limitations or a Legal Deadline, each fact, law, and case that informs our decision as to the “legal malpractice” must be patiently and meticulously investigated.
 If they made a mistake, we aggressively prosecute the malpractice.

-Handling Client Monies and Ethics Complaints.
+Handling Client Monies and Ethics Complaints

 Unfortunately, certain legal professionals mishandle client funds, whether by inadvertence, negligence, or intentional misappropriation of the client monies.
 We are sometimes retained for our experience as legal malpractice lawyers when lawyers representing clients mishandle their clients' funds.
 Often these cases arise out of situations where attorneys are handling funds for their clients for real estate closings, estates (probate) and personal injury settlements.
 Since it is client money, there are strict rules regulating how attorneys must hold and account for the clients’ funds.
 Unfortunately, there are lawyers who cannot resist the temptation to “borrow” money from their clients, with the "intention" of paying it back.